SyncfusionExamples/getting-started-with-the-dotnet-maui-autocomplete-control/README.md

 ## Placeholder

 Display hints using the placeholder text.
-This text will be displayed only if no items are selected or the edit text is empty.
+This text will be displayed only if no item is selected, or the edit text is empty.

 ## Data binding